 Introduction

 Guaranteeing access to affordable, reliable, sustainable, and modern energy services for all is an important challenge of this century.
-It has become a stand-alone goal of the 2030 Agenda for Sustainable Development and some of its Sustainable Development Goals (SDGs), e.g., Affordable and Clean Energy (SDG 7).
+It has become a stand-alone goal of the 2030 Agenda for Sustainable Development with the Sustainable Development Goal (SDG) number seven, aiming at ensuring affordable and clean energy for all.
 Energy is critical for achieving decent living standards [1] and satisfying basic human needs [2].
-Assessments of the interlinkages between SDG 7 and other SDGs have highlighted energy’s central role in achieving sustainable development [3], but in 2019, some 770 million people still lacked electricity, and 2.8 billion did not use clean cooking fuels [4,5].
+Assessments of the interlinkages between SDG 7 and other SDGs have highlighted energy’s central role in achieving sustainable development [3], but in 2019, about 770 million people still lacked electricity, and 2.8 billion used harmful and polluting cooking fuels [4,5].